learningdebunked/SystemDesignFundamentals/README.md

              Linearizable operations ina fault tolerant way
           ** Distributed locking is also used at much granular level to implement Linearizable operations

+   **SSL/TLS Handshake - How it works ? **
+  What is trust store ?
+  What is key store ?

+  Keystores and truststores are repositories that contain cryptographic artifacts like certificates and private keys that are used for cryptographic
+  protocols such as TLS.
+A keystore contains personal certificates, plus the corresponding private keys that are used to identify the owner of the certificate.

+  How can we debug SSL handshake from a Java application ?
+  How does an application built in Java connect with a remote server and establish its identity ?
+What are the options ?